awsdocs/amazon-redshift-developer-guide/doc_source/r_WHERE_oracle_outer.md

 (1 row)
 ```

-The SALES table does not contain records for all listings in the LISTING table because not all listings result in sales\.
+The SALES table doesn't contain records for all listings in the LISTING table because not all listings result in sales\.
 The following query outer\-joins SALES and LISTING and returns rows from LISTING even when the SALES table reports no sales for a given list ID\.
 The PRICE and COMM columns, derived from the SALES table, contain nulls in the result set for those non\-matching rows\.

 ```
 select listing.listid, sum(pricepaid) as price,